01 of 11

 Beautiful Pedestal Sinks

 As a bathroom style statement, pedestal sinks can go a long way.
-From classic Victorian to sleek and ultra-modern, pedestal sinks have long been used in smaller bathrooms and powder rooms to save space, without skimping on allure.
+From classic Victorian to sleek and ultra-modern, pedestal sinks have long been used in smaller bathrooms and powder rooms to save space without skimping on visual appeal.

 Pedestal sinks are best in small bathrooms, where they open up wall space and where a vanity would look too bulky.
 But they also work in bathrooms where storage space is not a concern, such as guest bathrooms and powder rooms.